 See the FAQ Answer to How do I back up my data? for guidance on creating a backup of your database.

-When you have saved a backup of your database, move the backup file on to the other computer and use the Restore function to import the database.
+When you have saved a backup of your database and want to restore that information again, use the Restore function under the File menu to import the database.

 Can I protect my data with a password?